 - With individuals and/or peer-to-peer (P2P): if you don’t know someone who sells bitcoin, you can find a lot of individual vendors in public chats and social networks.
 They should have a good reputation among other users, so, don’t forget to check that before the trade.
 A more secure P2P option is an exchange of this kind, capable to offer some guarantees to its users.

 - With Bitcoin ATMs: believe it or not, there are +9.188 Bitcoin ATMs around 71 countries, where anyone can buy and even sell cryptos with cash.
 Maybe some of them are close to you and you’re clueless about it.
-You can find it out in Coin ATM Radar here, but we must warn you: the fees for this one use to be high.
+You can find it out in Coin ATM Radar here, but we must warn you: the fees for this one are usually high.

 In any of these cases, you must consider some important factors: fees, exchange rate, payment methods, reputation, security, regulatory compliance, and why not?
-Some extra benefits like discounts or affiliate programs.
+Some extra benefits like discounts or affiliate programs to buy bitcoin also come in handy.

 3. Choose wisely your payment method